mmertama/Gempyre-Python/README.md

 You can clone the repository and do install, or get releases from repository.

-Gempyre-Python uses scikit build (some OS would need use python3 instead of python):
+Gempyre-Python uses scikit build (some OS would need use python3 instead of python, you may need `pip install scikit-build` first):
-`python -m build && pip install -e .`
+`python -m build && pip install .`

 ## Notes:
 ### Raspberry OS